-A web app that helps you learn and practice public speaking by addressing three key aspects: developing structure, practicing, and getting feedback.
+A web app that helps you improve public speaking skills by addressing three key aspects: developing structure, practicing delivery, and getting feedback.

 02/2017 - 08/2017

 Secondary: Prototyping, User Research